Here’s the thought process that runs through the mind of many of a budding game designer:

 The Common Alternative: The Expandable Card Game

 Now that I’ve hopefully convinced you that CCGs are a dead end (unless you’re a massive company), I want to remind you that you do not need to use the CCG business model to create an enjoyable card game.
 Enter the Expandable Card Game.
-ECGs refer to any type of card game that doesn’t assign a rarity to each card and doesn’t sell its cards in randomized lots.
+ECGs refer to any card game released in expansions that doesn’t assign a rarity to each card and doesn’t sell its cards in randomized lots.
 ECG is not a popular term but it still accurately describes games like Dominion or the “Living Card Games” published by Fantasy Flight Games.

 Uncharted Territory: The Versioned Card Game